 Impossible’s new and improved “meat” is taking M Burger’s favorite veggie burger to the next level of deliciousness.
 Beefier and juicier than ever, with 30% less sodium, you can feel great about eating a burger that looks, smells and tastes like ground beef from cows – but is made entirely from plants.

 The Impossible Burger is made from simple ingredients found in nature, including water, potato protein, coconut oil, and heme, a protein found in all living plants and animals that catalyzes meaty flavor.
 Click here to learn more about heme.

 M Burger is putting its spin on the Impossible Burger, serving it with lettuce, pickle, onion, tomato, M Sauce and American cheese for $8.99.
-The Impossible Burger had launched at the M Burger Huron location and because of its popularity, the team has recently rolled it out to be served at all five Chicagoland M Burger locations including Aurora, Water Tower Place, Atrium Mall, 161 E. Huron and 5 W. Ontario.
+The Impossible Burger had launched at the M Burger Huron location and because of its popularity, the team has recently rolled it out to be served at all four Chicagoland M Burger locations including Aurora, Water Tower Place, Atrium Mall and 161 E. Huron.
 Click here to find the M Burger location nearest you.

 About the Impossible Burger